Directed and Written by Brad Bird

 The Incredibles’ escapades provide for some expectedly exhilarating visuals, but it’s Bird’s way with dialogue that elevates Incredibles 2 over some of its animated forebears.
 Pixar films have an unfortunate habit of letting astounding visuals make up for merely passable screenplays (see Coco), but Bird crafts a compelling family and calibrates his language to find a sweet spot that’s witty enough for discerning adults yet still intelligible for most of the film’s inevitable child audience.
 He’s at his best when focusing on domestic drama, like Mr. Incredible’s total lack of preparation for helping his children with their homework and soothing the baby to sleep.

 That’s not to say that the images in Incredibles 2 take a backseat.
 The film doesn’t feature the kaleidoscopic colors that so enlivened Coco or the Nemo films, but it excels at creating beautiful images within a more realist template.
-Viewers might wonder how it is that every battle in Incredibles 2 manages to happen right at dusk, but it’s most likely just a vehicle for Mahyar Abousaeedi’s astounding cinematography.
-He paints with a lovely pallet of golds and crimsons and purples that make Incredibles 2 perhaps the best looking of all the Pixar films.
+Viewers might wonder how it is that every battle in Incredibles 2 manages to happen right at dusk, but it’s most likely just a vehicle for Mahyar Abousaeedi and Erik Smitt’s astounding cinematography.
+Smitt in particular paints with a lovely pallet of golds and crimsons and purples that make Incredibles 2 perhaps the best looking of all the Pixar films.
 The ‘50s-era decorations also draw connections between the film and classic cinema of decades past.
 Michael Giacchino’s striking, space-age, big-band jazz score further complements the retro vibe.
 Giacchino has long had a preternatural ability to craft themes and melodies that elude most other film composers, and his talents are on full display here.
 (Hopefully someone will write a Chinatown-style period film noir for him to further develop these moody tendencies.)

 As rapturous as its use of color is, parts of Incredibles 2 end up feeling like retreads of the first film.
 Despite his determination to only craft an experience that outdoes the original, this work only intermittently reaches the heights of the first.
 There are also complicated political questions that Bird raises, but doesn’t satisfactorily deal with.
 Elastigirl’s use of body cameras to show the public what it’s really like to be a superhero brings to mind the recent use of body cams by police officers, but rather than highlighting injustices committed by those with power and immunity, Elastigirl records herself to show the righteousness of her actions.
 It’s hard to believe that Bird wouldn’t realize the darker references his film makes, and its lack of commentary on an issue it raises is disconcerting.
 Bird is also a bit clumsy when plotting out Elastigirl’s place in the world as a working woman.
 Too much of the movie’s conflicts can be read as a consequence of women entering the workforce — probably not a message he intended to broadcast.